SythFlux/Demo-Computer-Graphics/README.md

 - Install the extension "Live Server"
 - Right click on index.html and choose the option "Open with live server"

+# How it works

+###Buffer.js
+Defines the shape of a cube
+- Creates the 3D coordination for cube corners
+- Sets up texture coordinates
+- Defines surface normals

+### shader.js
+contains the graphics shaders
+- Vertex Shaders: Determines position of every cube in 3D world space
+- Frag,emt Shaders Determines colors of each piuxel, applies texture and lighting.

+### texture.js
+loads images to put on cube faces
+- Loads png files

+### Perlinnoise.js
+creates natural random patterns
+- generate terrain heights
+- makes hills and valleys not completely random

+### main.js
+Setup phase
+- Webgl initialization
+- Shader compilation
+- Buffer creation
+- texture loading

+World generation

+- Use perlin noise to create hills
+- Each colujmn gets a height based on smooth random values
+- Place different block types at different depths

+Tree generation

+- Randomly places trees on grass blocks
+- Each tree has a wood trunk and leaf crown

+Cave generation

+- Creates a worl-like cave that tunnel through the terrain
+- removes block along the paths to create hollow spaces

 # Showcase